 We actively promote equality and diversity though the curriculum and by creating an environment which champions respect for all.

-Our admissions arrangements are fair and transparent, and we do not discriminate against pupils by treating them less favorably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity.
+Our admissions arrangements are fair and transparent, and we do not discriminate against pupils by treating them less favorably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment.